It was 1 a.m., raining, and it was becoming ever more clear that I wasn’t getting those Milky Way shots I had planned on.

 Factor in your health.
 This trail may not be suitable for those with knee or ankle problems.
 I’ve previously injured my right knee and could definitely feel it on this hike.

 Have fun!!
 This will be one of the most unique and rewarding hikes you’ll ever experience.
 Enjoy the views and have fun!!

 Bonus Hike: Zapata Falls

 The hike climbs up a wide, rocky trail.
 Upon reaching the top, you must wade through the ice cold water through the rock canyon to see the falls.
-We recommend this hike for the summer, as the hot temperatures make the freezing cold water feel more tolerable.
+I recommend this hike for the summer, as the hot temperatures make the freezing cold water feel more tolerable.